gjermundgaraba/ExtremeResults-WebApp/README.md

 #### Test

-To run the unit tests in a TDD matter
+To run the unit tests once
 ```bash
 npm test
 ```